railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/communicate.rst

 You can also link emails (with attachments) to OpenERP, to avoid information getting lost.
 Both plug-ins enable you for instance to create leads based on exchanges you have with the customer.

-The email gateway functionality enables you to use Open ERP’s CRM without necessarily using the OpenERP interface.
+The email gateway functionality enables you to use OpenERP’s CRM without necessarily using the OpenERP interface.
 Up-to-date leads can automatically be stored in OpenERP just by sending and receiving emails through a specific email address.
 You can even answer such mails from your own mailbox.

 And of course, you can link the OpenERP meeting calendar to your mobile device.